Purchase the Day Trips Around Rochester book on Amazon

 Union Street Lift Bridge

 The Spencerport Depot and Canal Museum offers a wealth of information about the region’s rich transportation heritage.
 As the official welcome center for the village, the museum also provides amenities for boaters who dock overnight.
-Besides the museum, Union Street is home to various cafes, shops, and restaurants to explore and enjoy.
-Monroe County
+Union Street offers a variety of cafes, shops, and restaurants to explore and enjoy.

 Adams Basin Erie Canal Adams-Ryan House

-The Adams-Ryan House, built in 1825 as a tavern for canal workers, is the main attraction of this peaceful residential hamlet.
-It has since served as a railroad ticket office and bed-and-breakfast and is now a private home.
-The hamlet is ideal for a quiet stroll along the canal.
-Monroe County
+The Adams-Ryan House, built in 1825 as a tavern, is the main canalside attraction of this quiet residential community.
+It has served as a railroad ticket office and bed-and-breakfast and is now a private home.
+This hamlet is perfect for a peaceful stroll or picnic.

 Brockport Main St June